abhiTronix/raspberry-pi-cross-compilers/Tools/README.md

-# Experimental Scripts Version - 0.1 [Not Supported]
+# Experimental Scripts Version - 0.1 [Deprecated in v2.5]

+### THESE SCRIPTS ARE CURRENTLY NOT SUPPORTED AND PLEASE REFRAIN FROM USING THEM!

 ### Scripts Description: